Home /Compare /Navy vs Denim

 Can you use navy and denim together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 2.71:1.
-Use navy as the dominant/darker color and denim as the accent or highlight.
+Yes.
+Both navy and denim are blue shades, so they pair naturally in a monochromatic palette.
+Use navy as the dominant color and denim as the accent or highlight.

 What is the hex code for navy?+